 *some spoilers*

-Welcome to Derry also has something of an identity crisis – to mix metaphors: each plate is spinning at a slightly different incline, each thread a differing texture, each personality within its malevolent matrix doing well in its particular tone, but also each vying for attention, making the sum of it uneven and sometimes hard to get a firm footing.
+UPDATE: In the first few episodes, Welcome to Derry seemed to have something of an identity crisis – to mix metaphors: each plate is spinning at a slightly different incline, each thread a differing texture, each personality within its malevolent matrix doing well in its particular tone, but also each vying for attention, making the sum of it uneven and sometimes hard to get a firm footing.
 It’s the kind of show where you can see where every dime and dollar has been spent and applaud what’s been done well, but still lament that some of the creative seams are showing… the kind of production where you can tell there’s been a push-me-pull-you of intent.
 Is it American Horror Story with a juvenile bent or a very ‘R’-rated Stranger Things ….the truth is it’s a little of both and not quite either.

 The Duffer Brothers’ original Stranger Things leaned in heavily and deliberately to the tone of some of Stephen King’s most celebrated stories, love-letters not just to the 1980s but to that timeless period of adolescence where kids must valiantly battle an innate evil that adults refuse to acknowledge.
 Part of the Netflix cult success was, at least initially, the sense of Stranger Things‘ dynamic nostalgia – the idea that those of us approaching middle-age (shut-up, get off my lawn etc!) loved the idea of reliving the pop culture and dreams of our youth.
 That series has got progressively darker (to varying degrees of success) ahead of the upcoming final burst of episodes (and the inevitable aging of its cast), but even at its Kate-Bush-embracing-best, it probably never considered the even stranger things that spring, crawl and drag themselves out of Hell and onto the screen for driving force Andy Muschietti and showrunners Jason Fuchs and Brad Kane’s efforts.